 Experts from around the globe

-Jeffrey established Zest Associates to twin sustainability with prosperity, bringing together a smart, passionate, international team with deep expertise to help companies and governments thrive in the low carbon economy.
-With 17 years' experience that cuts across sustainability strategy, climate policy, clean tech innovation and green finance, Jeffrey recognises that durable change happens in the intersections of different disciplines.
+Jeffrey established Zest Associates to pair sustainability with prosperity, bringing together a smart, passionate, international team with deep expertise to help companies and governments thrive in the low carbon economy.
+With 18 years' experience that cuts across sustainability strategy, climate policy, clean tech innovation and green finance, Jeffrey recognises that durable change happens in the intersections of different disciplines.
 Jeffrey founded Beyond C, a UK climate consultancy, and Terra Power, an R&D clean technology start-up that couples biogas with land remediation.
-He was instrumental in establishing a £40-million public-private partnership Venture Capital fund for clean tech innovators, prepared the £125-million business strategy for the Offshore Renewable Energy Catapult (national Centre of Excellence) and designed and launched the Offshore Wind Innovation Hub.
+He was instrumental in establishing a public-private partnership Venture Capital fund for clean tech innovators now valued at £100-million, helped establish a UK Renewable Energy Centre of Excellence, and designed and launched the Offshore Wind Innovation Hub.
 He has shaped the innovation strategy of utilities in the UK and Brazil, and worked extensively through global embassy and trade networks to develop effective climate and energy policy.
-Jeffrey is a dual citizen of Canada and the UK, holds an MSc Environmental Change & Management from Oxford University and a BA Combined Honours in Economics and Psychology from Carleton University, Canada.
+Jeffrey is a dual citizen of Canada and the UK, holds a BA Combined Honours in Economics and Psychology from Carleton University, Canada and an MSc Environmental Change & Management from Oxford University.

 Ewa focuses on climate change, energy transitions and energy policy, sustainable food and agriculture systems, as well as assessing climate-related financial risks and opportunities.
 For nearly 20 years, she has worked with stakeholders to shape countries' energy futures, resilient cities strategies, and corporate positioning to meet long-term future energy demand while reducing to net zero carbon emissions.
 Ewa was Chief Operating Officer of Royal Dutch Shell Scenarios, led Shell’s Energy Transitions Programme Office, and has led Mergers & Acquisitions deals ranging from $50-million to $10-billion in China, Russia, Iraq, Southeast Asia and East Africa.
 She has on-the-ground experience with agriculture and land use projects in Southeast Asia (palm oil biofuels), South America (sugar cane biofuels), Australia and Canada (soil carbon sequestration).
 She is fluent in Polish and English and holds Executive Education credentials from Oxford University Saïd Business School and the University of Cambridge, an MBA from Western Michigan University in the USA, and BSc in Economics from the Poznań University of Economics, Poland.